CraigChat/craig.chat/docs/faq/drive/README.md

       acceptedAnswer:
         '@type': Answer
         text: Your recordings will be automatically processed and put into a folder named "Craig".
 You should get a direct message to your file when your recording has finished processing.
+    - '@type': Question
+      name: Who's Google Drive account does the recording go to?
+      acceptedAnswer:
+        '@type': Answer
+        text: The recordings will be uploaded to the Google Drive account of the person who started the recording, or the person who enabled the auto-recording if it was an auto-recording.
 ---

 # Frequently Asked Questions: Google Drive